profdenis/web_services/doc/03_web_services.md

 # Web Services

-Notes based in large part on the book *Designing Web APIs*, by Jin, Sahni & Shevat
+Notes based in part on the book *Designing Web APIs*, by Jin, Sahni & Shevat

 ## APIs